 England’s Creative Coast – A Summer Of Art

-England’s Creative Coast is a summer of outdoor art exhibitions along the South Coast of England.
-There are 7 new artworks, with Pilar Quinteros’s Janus’ Fortress: Folkestone, a giant double-headed sculpture being Folkestone’s contribution.
+England’s Creative Coast was a summer of outdoor art exhibitions along the South Coast of England in 2021.
+There were 7 new artworks, with Pilar Quinteros’s Janus’ Fortress: Folkestone, a giant double-headed sculpture being Folkestone’s contribution.
 Folkelife explores the trail.

 This fantastic giant sculpture with two faces stands on Folkestone’s East Cliff.
 One face looks towards the sea, and the other inland.
 Janus was the Roman god of doors, gates and transitions.
 Pilar Quinteros has placed her sculpture on the cliffs looking towards France and inland to the UK.
 She says “This is an interesting position today to explore, not only for Brexit but in the times of coronavirus too.
 It also links to Folkestone’s past as the head is situated not far from the ruins of a Roman villa that has disintegrated into the sea.”